mohawk2/SQL-Translator-Parser-OpenAPI/README.md

 derived by other means.
 The value of this key may become the definition of that derivation.

+## `x-input-only`

+Under `/definitions/$defname/properties/$propname`, a key of `x-input-only` with a true value will indicate this is not to be stored, and will not cause a column to be created.
+This may end up being merged with `x-artifact`.

 # DEBUGGING

 To debug, set environment variable `SQLTP_OPENAPI_DEBUG` to a true value.